InsomniaDrone/git-tutorial-sept21/README.md

 `rm test.txt test2.txt`

 ## Other useful commands
-- In this tutorial, we used `git clone` to download the repository from git onto our local drive.
+- In this tutorial, we used `git clone` to download the repository from github onto our local drive.
 This does multiple things at once: in addition to downloading the repository, it automatically initiates a local git repository, and connects your local working directory with the remote repository.
 This works great in some cases, but there might be a case in which changes are made online in an existing repository and you want to update those changes locally, or perhaps you want to get started locally.

 If you want to get started locally, your workflow might look like: